amitdu6ey/stanford-cars-image-calssification-model/README.md

  `(2) 'Differential Learning Rates' (i.e. lower for initial layers and relatively higher for final layers ) give better results than 'Constant Learning Rate'.`

-Update :  By just traing my model on realtively higher reslution images cross-validation accuracy improved by ~5% i.e. 89%;
+Update :  By just training my model on realtively higher reslution images cross-validation accuracy improved by ~5% i.e. 89%;

 ## Target :
 To improve accuracy of ResNet50 CNN to 90%[+].